PhilipBotros/cudafun/README.md

 Following the book: Programming Massively Parallel Processors (4th edition).

-Highly recommend the book if you are interested in this topic!
+Highly recommend the book if you are interested in this topic.

 ## Prerequisites